Bonus Pay | Co-Authors: Bram Lecker & Simon Pelsmakher, Student-at-Law

 If you are commencing a new employment relationship and a bonus is part of your remuneration package, then it is always a good idea to get this contract reviewed by an employment lawyer before you sign it.
 This is especially important if your contract includes terms that limit the payout.
 We can inject clarity and fairness into the process, ensuring you do not face the same uncertainty as employees described in the case law examples above.

-Lecker & Associates are employment lawyers with over 35 years of experience.
+Lecker & Associates is a team of Toronto employment lawyers with over 35 years of experience.
 We exclusively represent employees.
 Wrongful and Constructive Dismissal cases remain a cornerstone of our practice.
 If you enjoyed this blog please consider sharing it.